-Virtual World Watch was an online micro-service, operated on and off from 2007 and 2012.
-The main purpose of VWW was to find people in UK academia using virtual worlds, and to tease out of them why and how their use of such technology worked (or didn’t) for them.
+Virtual World Watch (VWW) was an online project from 2007 to 2012.
+The main purpose of VWW was to find academics in the UK who were using virtual worlds, and to find out how and why their use of such technology worked (or didn’t).

-For much of the time VWW was funded – either as a compiler of stand alone reports, or as a more cohesive service – by the Eduserv Foundation.
-Since 2011, the service was largely unsupported and produced a few more stand alone reports, making 13 in total.
-VWW also presented at 18 events; the slide decks from some of these can be found on Slideshare.
+For much of the time, VWW was funded – either as a compiler of stand-alone reports, or as a more holistic information service – by the Eduserv Foundation.
+Since 2011, the service was largely unfunded and produced a few more stand-alone reports, making 13 in total.
+VWW also presented at several academic events; the slide decks from some can be found on Slideshare.

-These were ten survey-based reports, the aim of which was to gain some kind of ‘snapshot’ of virtual world use and trends in UK Higher and Further Education.
+These were ten survey-based reports, the aim being to gain some kind of ‘snapshot’ of virtual world use in UK Higher and Further Education.

-Virtual World Watch also produced three non-snapshot reports, funded by the Eduserv Foundation.
+Virtual World Watch also produced three non-snapshot reports, all funded by the Eduserv Foundation.